ki-sang/stolenyears/README.md

-First try at animating in a radial manner.
+AB: First try at animating in a radial manner.